ayaoanifrani/NLP-TASBA/README.md

 #### c) Header classifier

 `BertForSentenceClassification` comes with a linear classifier (a fully conected layer of input size 768).
 But we used another classifier instead of that one.
-So the head of the neural network is a Average pooling layer with a kernel size of 16 and a fully connected layer of input size 48).
+So the head of the neural network is a Average pooling layer with a kernel size of 24 and a fully connected layer of input size 32).

 ## 3. Model Performance

 The accuracy score of the model we finally kept is 77.03 (std=1.23 on 5 tests) and lasted 267s per run.
+Full result: ```python [77.39, 78.72, 75.8, 75.53, 77.93]```

 ## 4. References